Kedstar99/Adapta-GTK-snap/README.md

 To install, simply run snapcraft to build the snap

-sudo snap install -devmod
+sudo snap install adapta-gtk-snap -devmod

-To connect the theme to an app simply run sudo snap connect [other snap]:gtk-3-themes adapta-theme:gtk3-themes sudo snap connect [other snap]:icon-themes adapta-theme:icon-themes
+To connect the theme to an app simply run sudo snap connect [other snap]:gtk-3-themes adapta-gtk-snap:gtk3-themes sudo snap connect [other snap]:icon-themes adapta-gtk-snap:icon-themes

 It should now use the theme by default